 In 2001, Dr. Robin was presented the prestigious Excellence in Veterinary Healthcare Award by the World Small Animal Veterinary Association in Vancouver, British Columbia, Canada.

-For fun, Dr. Robin enjoys fiddling, playing the guitar, running, and reading.
+For fun, Dr. Robin enjoys fiddling, playing the guitar, singing, writing and reading.

 Dr. Robin’s Accomplishments

 2000 Hill’s Animal Welfare and Humane Ethics Award presented by the American Animal Hospital Association in recognition of contributions to and advancements of animal welfare through extraordinary service to further humane principles, education, and understanding

 1999 Working Women Entrepreneurial Excellence Award in Innovation presented by Working Woman magazine to celebrate the accomplishments of women business owners

 1996 Outstanding Woman Veterinarian of the Year presented by the Association of Women Veterinarians for professional excellence and achievement in the field of veterinary medicine

 1995 Up and Coming Veterinarian of the Year presented by Colorado Veterinary Medical Association for her contributions to veterinary medicine and for her community service and research